siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

+# It is possible ?

+#VSLIDE

 > We had just 72 hours to create a digital and branding strategy for the launch, including a website, email and fundraising program and digital advertising strategy.
-Within 24 hours of Bernies announcement, we raised over $1.5 million.
+Within 24 hours of Bernie's announcement, we raised over $1.5 million.

 A case study from Revolution Messaging, Bernie 2016

-#VSLIDE

-## Get it right the first time.

-Legislative processes are designed to be slow, we want to make sure that we do the right thing the first time because laws are extremely hard to change.

 #VSLIDE